hpi-bp1819-naumann/deequ/doc/analyzerDoc.md

 ## ApproxQuantiles
 The same as ApproxQuantile, can be given a sequence of quantiles.
 ## Completeness
-Completeness is the fraction of the number of non-null values divided by the number of all values in a column.
+Completeness is the fraction of the number of non-null values divided by the [Size](https://github.com/hpi-bp1819-naumann/deequ/blob/documentation/doc/analyzerDoc.md#size) of the column.
 ## Compliance
 Compliance is a measure of the fraction of rows that complies with the given constraint.
 This constraint may span multiple columns. e.g Given the constraint is "att1 > 3" and the data frame has 5 rows with an att1 column value greater than